kubernetes/contributor-site/content/en/blog/2026/kcd-around-the-world-san-francisco/index.md

 **Kashish Verma (KV):** Could you each introduce yourselves and tell us how you got involved in Kubernetes?

-**Rey Lejano (RL):** I'm one of the KCD San Francisco Bay Area organizers, and a Kubernetes SIG Docs co-chair and SIG Security subproject lead.
+**Rey Lejano (RL):** I'm one of the KCD San Francisco Bay Area organizers, a Kubernetes SIG Docs co-chair and SIG Security subproject lead, and I work at Red Hat.
 I've served on seven Release Teams, including as the v1.23 Release Lead.
-A conversation with a Kubernetes contributor at the 2019 KubeCon in San Diego is what pulled me into contributing to the project, and it's been most of my focus ever since.
+A conversation with a Kubernetes contributor at the 2019 KubeCon in San Diego is what pulled me into contributing to the project.

 **Lisa-Marie Namphy (LN):** Hi!
 I’m Lisa-Marie Namphy (Lisa), I've been a CNCF Ambassador since the early days of the program and have run one of the largest Kubernetes/Cloud Native user groups for over 10 years, now called Cloud Native Silicon Valley.
 I also run the Developer Relations and Tech Learning team at Intuit, where open source is core to how we build: our flagship products like TurboTax and QuickBooks run on Kubernetes and other CNCF technologies, including Argo, which Intuit originally created and donated.